Sushant2520/BKL_Junior_Data_Scientist_Assessment/README.md

-# 🧠 Junior Data Scientist Assessment - B.K.L Hospital
+# 🧠 Junior Data Scientist Assessmen

 This repository contains the complete solution for the practical assessment assigned for the Junior Data Scientist position.